 - On Step by Step, Cody gets a brain freeze, so (someone...
 Dana, possibly) advises him not to (consume his frozen foodstuff) so fast.
 Cody remarks that he wouldn't get the brain freeze if he stopped.
 Apparently, this is a desirable condition for him.

 - The Adventures of Pete & Pete: In "Field of Pete", the brain-freezing power of the Orange Lazarus slushy incapacitates anyone who drinks it.
+The villain of the episode enjoys the feeling like it's a drug high.
 The legendary drink has since spawned a Pete and Pete fanlisting, an improv group, and a band.

-- In an episode of Roseanne Dan eats ice cream too fast, quickly getting a headache and he puts his mouth under the tapt drinking warm water to alleviate it.
+- In an episode of Roseanne Dan eats ice cream too fast, quickly getting a headache and he puts his mouth under the tap drinking warm water to alleviate it.

 - When Steve Geyer was young, the kids called them "Slurpee Tumors".